Rolstenhouse/personal_site/_projects/uselessFacts.md

 ### Status

-This project is no longer functional, but could be spinned up if a cause arises.
+This project is no longer functional, but could be spun up if a cause arises.
 I.e., simple notification system Twilio alternative during an event.

 #### The Useless Facts are Below